FraunhoferISST/DataspaceConnector/docs/pages/deployment/camel.md

 ---

-**Note:** All processors already defined use `io.dataspaceconnector.camel.dto.Request` and `io.dataspaceconnector.camel.dto.Response` as the message bodies.
+**Note:** All processors already defined use `io.dataspaceconnector.service.message.handler.dto.Request` and `io.dataspaceconnector.service.message.handler.dto.Response` as the message bodies.
 So if you set any other object as the body in your processor's `process` method, the following processors in the route will fail!

 ---